-2 Biological Psychology (3) UC:CSU ♀
+2 Biological Psychology (3) UC:CSU O

 Prerequisite: Psych 1 with a C or better.
-Recommended: English 28, English 363, or placement into English 101.
+Recommended: English 28, English as a Second Language 363, or placement into English 101.
+Lecture, 3 hours.

 This course presents a detailed study of the physiology and anatomy of the biological systems fundamental to behavior and experience.
 The course will cover the central and peripheral nervous system and response systems from various perspectives.
 Students will examine the relationship of biological mechanisms as they relate to the psychological processes of sensation, perception, consciousness, attention, sleep, motivation, sexuality, emotion, learning and memory, intelligence, and psychological disorders.
+C-ID: PSY 150